-Do note that it is a condition of booking that you have contacted your insurers to confirm that the cover you have arranged is appropriate for ALL your requirements, taking into account the remote nature of overland travel, and that any hazardous activities you may intend to undertake are fully covered, including whitewater rafting on grade 5 rapids, scuba diving, trekking Kilimanjaro, volunteer work, tandem sky diving and bungee jumping.
+Do note that it is a condition of booking that you have contacted your insurers to confirm that the cover you have arranged is appropriate for your requirements, given the remote nature of overland travel, and that any hazardous activities you may intend to undertake including white water rafting on grade 5 rapids, scuba diving, trekking Kilimanjaro, volunteer work and bungee jumping are fully covered.

-When selecting insurance carefully consider the cancellation policy, as well as cover for any valuables you might take.
-If you buy insurance in the UK you should check that your policy is valid if you are a non-UK resident and the provision for one-way travel if this is required.
+When selecting insurance carefully consider what cancellation cover the policy has as well as cover for any valuables you might take.
+If purchasing insurance in the UK you should check your policy is valid if you are a non UK resident and provision for one way travel if this is required.

-Remember when travelling it is important to take all sensible precautions in regards to your security, safety and health, including taking precautions to avoid illness such as malaria.
-We advise you to make an appointment with a travel clinic as soon as possible after deciding to travel.
-Your travel insurance might also be affected by the relevant government's Travel Advice for the countries on your route.
-Do stay up to date with the latest official government Travel Advice.
+Remember when travelling it is important to take all sensible precautions in regards to your security and safety as well as your health, including taking precautions to avoid illness such as malaria.
+You are advised to make an appointment with a travel clinic at your earliest convenience.
+Insurances may be affected by the relevant government's Travel Advice for the countries on your route.
+Do stay up to date in regards to the latest Travel Advisories for the countries en route.